ALAN JONES BSC MRICS – CHAIR OF SE24

-Harriet was formerly CEO of Fairtrade International where she worked to build Fairtrade in UK and globally for 15 years.
-She is now CEO of International Alert a Stockwell based international charity which works worldwide to help local communities to find peaceful solutions to conflict.
+Harriet was formerly CEO of Fairtrade International where she worked to build Fairtrade in UK and globally for 15 years then CEO of International Alert a Stockwell based international charity which works worldwide to help local communities to find peaceful solutions to conflict.
 She now heads Ashden who encoruage creative responses to climate change.
-She brings experience of running a not-for-profit organisation, fundraising and communication skills and a passion for how each of us can all contribute social change.
+She brings experience of running not-for-profit organisations, fundraising and communication skills and a passion for how each of us can all contribute social change.
 Her work has been recognised by being awarded a CBE, Credit Suisse Businesswoman of the Year and Cosmopolitan Eco-Queen!
 Her belief in sustainable energy is driven by hearing first-hand from farmers in the developing world about the terrible negative impact of climate change.

 JIM BELBEN – SE24 COMPANY SECRETARY

-Jim is an educational publisher at Hodder Education, a company director and has lived in South London for over 35 years.
+Jim is an educational publisher and author at Hodder Education, a company director and has lived in South London for over 35 years.
 He is SE24 company secretary and also leads on publicity and communication with partners and investors.
 He has a passion for local organisation and community action.
 He hopes to transfer that enthusiasm and those skills to this new challenge of reducing our carbon footprint.
 He has organised charity cycle rides and fundraising for the past ten years and has seen the way that working together with others can make a difficult goal achievable and fun.

 EROLL MCDONALD – PLANNING AND BUILDING REGULATION EXPERT

 Eroll has been a building surveyor for almost 30 years in the public and private sectors.
 In his previous local authority role he covered construction works in the SE24 area.
 In his current role as technical director at MLM he has been involved in approval for the large solar panel community energy projects on the Loughborough and Brixton Hill Estates.
 He has always been interested in sustainable construction and was an energy assessor producing SAP reports on energy performance of dwellings.